 Not only will this make your lead guitar playing sound much better, it will make your playing more enjoyable.

 Take your time to get to grips with the ideas outlined here.
-The shapes of the major pentatonic scale are not as familiar as those of the minor pentatonic.
+The positions of the major pentatonic are not as familiar as those of the minor pentatonic.
 There are also a few rules you need to follow when you use this scale.
 To gain a full understanding of how you can use it effectively, really focus on it during your practice.
-I outlined my practice routine for the minor pentatonic scale in more detail here.
-I followed the same routine when learning the major pentatonic scale and it really helped.
-Give it a go and see how you get on.

-If you have any questions about any of the above, drop them in the comments or send me an email on [email protected] and I’m happy to help.
+If you find yourself struggling though, or if you have any more in depth questions on the subject please do let me know.
+Drop a note in the comments section, or send me an email on [email protected] I’d love to help.